bear-spec/Atlas/README.md

-# Atlas
+# e-plantShopping
-# Paradise Nursery Shopping Cart Application

-Paradise Nursery is a React-based shopping cart application for an online plant store.
-Users can browse different categories of plants, view plant details such as images, names, descriptions, and prices, and add plants to a shopping cart.
+e-plantShopping is a React-based shopping cart application for an online plant shop called Paradise Nursery.

+Users can browse plants by category, view plant details such as images, names, descriptions, and prices, add plants to a shopping cart, and manage cart items by increasing or decreasing quantities.
-The application allows users to dynamically manage cart items by increasing or decreasing quantities, removing items, and viewing the total cost of the selected plants.

-## Features
-- Plant browsing by categories
-- Add to cart functionality
-- Redux Toolkit for cart state management
+The application uses Redux for state management and provides a smooth, user-friendly e-commerce experience.
-- Dynamic cart updates
-- Responsive and user-friendly interface

 ## Technologies Used
-- React.js
+- React
 - Redux Toolkit
 - JavaScript
 - CSS